 Now, you may come across some blogs that say OpenCV doesn’t have face recognition.
 Well, it’s a complete lie, and here’s proof.
 All in all, OpenCV can be a great choice for your business if the needs are simple and specific.

 Rekognition is a heavy-duty offering from one of the largest cloud providers out there — AWS.
 It’s a fully managed, powerful service for the AWS platform, and if you’re already making use of AWS for deployment, Rekognition is probably the best choice.

 Some of the mind-blowing features offered by Rekognition are:

-- Extensive facial analysis (gender, color of hair, facial expression, eyes open or not, etc.)
+Extensive facial analysis (gender, the color of hair, facial expression, eyes open or not, etc.)